 - Need that is normally met with work-study assistance will be met with additional loan assistance when possible.

-- Additional costs that the student incurs (above on-campus budget expenses) as a result of studying abroad can be met with additional Federal Stafford loan, parent loan or educational loan assistance.
+- Additional costs that the student incurs (above on-campus budget expenses) as a result of studying abroad can be met with additional Federal Direct loan, parent loan or educational loan assistance.
 This additional cost could include transportation, higher living expenses or higher tuition charges.

 Any student wishing to participate in a Junior Year Program as a Heidelberg University student must have successfully completed one academic year at Heidelberg to be eligible for university financial aid funds.
 Deadline to contact the Financial Aid Office with program acceptance is March 1st for fall semester and September 1st for spring semester.